 '''

 #include <vector>

 iterator begin();

 const_iterator begin() const;

 '''

-The function begin() returns an iterator to the first element of the vector, and runs in constant time.
+The function begin() returns an iterator to the first element of the vector. begin() should run in constant time.

-For example, the following code uses begin() to initialize an iterator that is used to traverse the elements of a vector:
+For example, the following code uses begin() to initialize an iterator that is used to traverse a list: